jvandertil/blog/content/posts/2019-11-01_GuidCombSpan.md

 The generator code in this blog post is derived from the [NHibernate source code](https://github.com/nhibernate/nhibernate-core/blob/ac39173567b31bcfad475ca32687c9faf0d37f87/src/NHibernate/Id/GuidCombGenerator.cs) and is LGPL licensed.
 {{< /notice >}}

-For fun I took a look at the code to see if there were some optimizations I could make, and there were a couple fun things that I could do.
+For fun, I took a look at the code to see if there were some optimizations I could make, and there were a couple of fun things that I could do.

 The original version of the code looks like this.
 I added the parameters to make it a bit easier to verify that the optimizations are not changing the generated `Guid` later on.